 Reducing your customer churn is just one of the benefits of extending your SaaS marketing beyond the sales cycle.
 Whilst the benefits gained from retaining your existing clients include improved profitability and a steady revenue stream from which to build your growth, the opportunity to further nurture and delight your customers can lead to longer customer lifecycles and a bigger wallet share of their budget for your business.

 When you consider that lead generation activity that specifically targets your existing user base has a 60-70% higher chance of closing compared to new business SaaS leads.
 It is apparent that retaining your clients and continuing to market your services towards them should be part of your SaaS growth plan.

 How do you start building your strategy and tactics to tap this highly valuable resource and ensure a high return on your marketing investment?

 Don’t wait until you’ve won the sale to start delighting your customers

 Ok, I know that technically a sales lead is not a customer, but like many successful SaaS companies, you probably have a free trial offer of some kind.
-Whether that is a freemium subscription or a limited trial offer, these are in effect customers.
+Whether that is a freemium subscription or a limited free trial offer, these are in effect customers.
 They are using your product and this is a great point in your relationship to build trust and showcase the value you bring to the client’s business beyond just supplying a piece of software.

 The sales cycle for B2B SaaS is not as fast as that of B2C SaaS, unlike the home user, the business user will often have other considerations in play when reviewing your solution.
 They will have to consider budgets, usability, user uptake, boardroom pressure, compliance and security.
 Each of these pressures will bring with it questions and requirements that will need to be understood and met quickly.
 Failure to provide these answers will lead to a loss in confidence and trust that your business is the right business to solve the client’s problem.
 They need answers to their questions, not more problems.